jeremiahsnapp/dev-lxc/README.md

 The number of servers, their names and their IP addresses can be changed to fit your particular requirements.

-The "adhoc" template provides an example cluster configuration suitable for creating a Chef Delivery cluster.

 ```
 mkdir -p /root/dev/clusters/delivery